Graduate Student Handbook

 The Master's Program

-Master's students must complete 10 courses, 11 for the Biotechnology program (with approval, up to 2 courses can be transferred from a prior graduate program, 3 courses for Biotechnology), meet the course distribution requirements of their Graduate Group, maintain a 2.7 cumulative average (effective Fall 2007), and, if choosing the thesis option for degree, write a master's thesis.
+Master's students must complete 10 courses, 11 for the Biotechnology program (with approval, up to 2 courses can be transferred from a prior graduate program), meet the course distribution requirements of their Graduate Group, maintain a 2.7 cumulative average (effective Fall 2007), and, if choosing the thesis option for degree, write a master's thesis.
 (Thesis option requires eight courses and two research credits (999) for the completion of the master's thesis, see deadline for submission on graduation calendar.)
 Full-time and part-time candidates must complete these requirements within seven years of their matriculation at Penn.

 (NOTE: A thesis or research paper based on joint work with other researchers is allowed provided that, in such cases, a unique and separate document is presented by each degree candidate.
 The candidate must include a concise account of his or her contribution to the whole work.
 Authorship of a master's thesis or research paper by more than one degree candidate is not allowed.
 More information can be found here.)